Last updated 23 mars 2023- Average reading time: over 10 minutes

 Let's see the three significant challenges when considering healthcare system management.

 1. Providing long-term healthcare

-There are several priorities to manage the resources available, such as:
+There are several priorities for managing the resources available, such as:

 - optimizing the system by rendering procedures paperless,

-- freeing patients up from the many administrative processes linked to the management of healthcare.
+- freeing patients up from the many administrative processes linked to healthcare management.

-Take, for example, the inadvertent effects or complications resulting from medical errors (treatment or advice), known as iatrogenesis.
+Take, for example, the unintentional effects or complications resulting from medical errors (treatment or advice), known as iatrogenesis.

 This is an issue of some magnitude.

 In the United States, the total number of deaths from iatrogenesis in 2001 reached 738,936.

 The deaths caused by cardiac disease were 699,697, and 553,251 deaths were caused by cancer (American Iatrogenic Association 2002).